Implement Event tracking with Matomo

 -

 You are now ready to add your event structure in the next few fields.
-Following our example, this would be:
+For example:

 Note: In the example above, the Event Name is dynamically populated from a tag manager Variable which pulls the data from the website itself.
 You can browse these from the code icon next to the field.